District of Columbia Bar Exam (UBE) details

 An applicant who received an MBE scaled score of 133 or higher on a prior MBE (taken within 25 months of the present exam) may waive in the MBE score and take only the essay exam.
 An essay score of 133 will then be required to pass the D.C. exam.

 An applicant who received a scaled essay score of 133 or higher on a prior D.C.
 Bar Exam (taken within 25 months of the present exam) may waive in the essay score and take only the MBE.
 A scaled MBE score of 133 will then be required to pass the D.C. exam.

 Admission on Motion

-An applicant may be admitted without exam if applicant received a scaled MBE score of 133 or higher on an exam upon which applicant was admitted in another jurisdiction, achieved a scaled score of 75 or better on MPRE, and has a J.D. or LL.B. from an ABA accredited law school.
+An applicant may also be admitted without exam if the applicant received a scaled MBE score of at least 133 on an exam upon which applicant was admitted in another jurisdiction, achieved a scaled score of 75 or better on the MPRE, and has a J.D. or LL.B. from an ABA-accredited law school.